 I’ve left off more obvious things like my wife, money, general health and other big things like that.
 Of course if my wife died, or I became bankrupt, or had a terminal illness, then maybe a lot of this would be futile.

 I will try to add more as I go along, this will be something that will build as time goes.
-Unfortunately I don’t have the time to sit and write out all of these in one go, so going bit by bit until it’s done is the way it will have to be done.
+Unfortunately I don’t have the time to sit and write out all of these in one go.
+And I’m constantly finding new ways that work for me, and also work for others.

 To stay up to date with this growing list, and the blog in general, then here are the social links: